Cydral/ERNIE/sources/README.md

 - **Pre-calculated UNIGRAM Tokenizer Models**:
   - `.model` and `.vocab` files for UNIGRAM tokenizers
-  - Includes models for French & English languages : 3k, 8k, 20k and 40k vocabulary
+  - Includes models for French & English languages : 3k, 8k, 20k and 40k vocabulary (from 25 million sentences of varying lengths)

 ### Notes: